-Nic has worked in the communications field since the final six months of her BA Arts in Communication (Public Communication) at the University, Technology Sydney (2006), when she commenced a six-month internship at M&C Saatchi.
-This morphed into a permanent freelance position with their internal PR company, then called Open Dialogue working across brands from Optus “Zoo”, NRMA “HELP” and Qantas “Still Call Australia Home” to the “Where the Bloody Hell Are You” campaign for Tourism Australia.
-It was the latter that sparked her interest in virality, and the power of public relations and led me to also complete a Graduate Diploma in Marketing (UTS, 2007).
-Since then, she has worked in the construction industry, the sport and leisure industry, and the public service in communications roles, and has furthered her studies with a Post-Graduate Diploma in Psychology (CSU).
+Nic’s journey in the field of communications began during the latter part of her Bachelor of Arts degree in Communication (Public Communication) at the University of Technology Sydney in 2006.
+This adventure started with a six-month internship at M&C Saatchi, which eventually led to a lasting freelance position within their in-house PR division, once known as Open Dialogue.
+Her work spanned notable brands like Optus “Zoo,” NRMA “HELP,” Qantas “Still Call Australia Home,” and the memorable “Where the Bloody Hell Are You” campaign for Tourism Australia.
+It was this project that sparked her interest in the world of social media and the power of public relations, prompting her to pursue a Graduate Diploma in Marketing at UTS in 2007.
+Since then, Nic has held communication roles in various industries, including construction, sports, leisure, and the public service.
+She’s also broadened her academic horizons with a Post-Graduate Diploma in Psychology from CSU.

-In 2009, Nic won two Grade One gold medals in the new Olympic class of Women’s Match Racing for the Australian Sailing Team.
-She is a three-time (current) World Champion in the Tasar dinghy, and over ten-time Australian National Champion in fleet and match racing.
+In 2009, Nic achieved a remarkable feat by securing two coveted Grade One gold medals in the emerging Olympic class of Women’s Match Racing while representing the Australian Sailing Team.
+She’s not just a one-sport wonder; Nic is also a three-time World Champion in the versatile Tasar dinghy class and boasts over fifteen Australian National Championships in both fleet and match racing.